Snusene/BetterDiscordPlugins/Incognito/README.md

 > [!NOTE]
 >
-> This plugin reduces ongoing surveillance but can't stop data from the initial handshake, like what's sent when Discord boots up.
+> This plugin reduces ongoing surveillance but can't stop data from the initial handshake, like what's saved and sent when Discord boots up.
 Full coverage would be at the Electron level.

 ## Credits